jhawksno/jhawksno/README.md

-- 👋 Hi, I’m James.
+- 👋 ** Hi, I’m James!**
-- 👀 In my free time, I'm a web developer specializing in [WordPress](https://www.wordpress.org) and the [Divi theme](https://www.elegantthemes.com/gallery/divi/) from [Elegant Themes](https://www.elegantthemes.com/).
+- 👀 I'm an IT Supervisor, Microsoft Power Platform App Maker Associate, and SharePoint developer.
-- 🌱 I’m currently working to become a certified Microsoft Power App Maker and SharePoint Developer.
+- 🌱 I’m currently working to become a Microsoft Power Platform Solution Architect Expert.
-- 💞️ I’m open to connecting with fellow developers, however, I'm not looking to collaborate on anything at this time.
+- 💞️ I’m open to connecting with fellow developers and collaborating on interesting projects.
-- 📫 How to reach me james.hawkins@snolab.ca or reactivewebstudio@gmail.com
+- 📫 Get in touch: james.hawkins@snolab.ca.

 <!---
 jhawksno/jhawksno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.